Arction/lcu-tutorial-installation-00/README.md

       * Select the component you want to reference, and then click OK.

       Navigate to the install directory and select the DLLs from there.
-If you are not able to find them, the default installer directory is
+If you are not able to find them, the default installer directory is:

       ```
       C:\Program Files (x86)\Arction\LightningChart Ultimate SDK v.8\LibNET4
       ```

-   2. Manage NuGet Packages for Solution
+   2. Manage NuGet Packages for Solution.

-   3. Package Manager Console
+   3. Package Manager Console.

-      * Check available Arction’s packages on NuGet profile page at the following link [https://www.nuget.org/profiles/Arction](https://www.nuget.org/profiles/Arction)
+      * Check available Arction’s packages on NuGet profile page at the following link [https://www.nuget.org/profiles/Arction](https://www.nuget.org/profiles/Arction).
       * Open Package Manager Console by clicking Tools – NuGet
         Package Manager – Package Manager Console.